digital-asset/docs.daml.com/docs/2.9.0/docs/canton/architecture/domains/fabric.rst

-:ref:`Site-wide disaster recovery <disaster-recovery-domain-req>` In a multi-writer, multi-reader topology, the sequencer nodes can be hosted by different organizations and across multiple datacenters to recover from the failure of an entire datacenter.
+:ref:`Site-wide disaster recovery <disaster-recovery-domain-req>` In a multi-writer, multi-reader topology, the sequencer nodes can be hosted by different organizations and across multiple data centers to recover from the failure of an entire data center.

 :ref:`Resilience to erroneous behavior <resilience-participants-domain-req>` The Fabric sequencer node offers some resilience against an erroneous